MIIC and Pharmacies

-- Review recommended vaccines based on a client’s exact age and immunization history before vaccine administration, except for influenza vaccine if given to patients nine years and older.
+- Review recommended vaccines based on patient’s exact age and immunization history before vaccine administration, except for influenza vaccine if given to patients nine years and older.

-Pharmacies can also use MIIC to print an official copy of a client’s immunization history.
+Pharmacies can also use MIIC to print an official copy of a patient’s immunization history.

-By fulfilling the legal requirement to report all administered vaccines into MIIC, pharmacies help ensure that clients’ records are more complete.
+By fulfilling the legal requirement to report all administered vaccines into MIIC, pharmacies help ensure that patients' records are more complete.
 There are two primary methods for entering data into MIIC, including:

 - Direct data entry while logged into the MIIC application.

-- Electronic transfer of data from a practice management system or electronic health record to MIIC.
+- Data exchange (electronic transfer of data) between a practice management system or electronic health record and MIIC.

 Protecting the privacy of individuals is important.
-MIIC is password-protected, confidential, and can only be accessed by authorized users listed in the Minnesota Immunization Data Sharing law §144.3351.
+MIIC is password-protected, confidential, and can only be accessed by authorized user groups listed in the Minnesota Immunization Law.

-Pharmacies that participate in MIIC must sign a user agreement that details the allowable uses and they must ensure that the pharmacy will maintain the client’s privacy.
+Pharmacies that participate in MIIC must sign a data use agreement that details the allowable uses and they must ensure that the pharmacy will maintain the client’s privacy.
 Additionally, parents or individuals can choose to opt out of MIIC if they wish.

-For more information on the Health Insurance Portability and Accountability Act (HIPAA) and immunization reporting to MIIC see MIIC's HIPAA page.
+For more information on the Health Insurance Portability and Accountability Act (HIPAA) and immunization reporting to MIIC see Immunization Data Sharing, HIPAA, and MIIC.

 Enrolling in MIIC is easy and free for pharmacies.
-The first step in getting started with MIIC is to contact your regional coordinator.
+Contact the MIIC Help Desk at email@example.com or 651-201-5207 to get started.

 See additional resources at Immunization Delivery in Pharmacy Settings.